The Light Crust Doughboys Are On The Air

 Sunday was a day for rest, even amid the chaos of war.
 The sailors moved through the day with light duty on the Sabbath, their shoulders eased, and their spirits lifted after a good dose of religion found in the island’s many churches.
 After lunch, the two musicians arrived, bringing two more as promised, one bearing a saxophone, the other a snare drum with one cymbal.
 They played, and the music flowed—Western swing, big band, island tunes.
 It went on for hours.
 They were asked to play at the Officers Club in the Royal Hawaiian Hotel a few days later.
 The pay was meager, but they were musicians, and they knew the worth of their work was in the joy it brought, not the currency it earned.

 A letter came from Sister Aimee McPherson.
 It told Johnny about Blind Jelly Roll.
 He had been hit by a car.
-The new seeing-eye dog, following barking directions from the nearly blind Pancho Villa, led them across a busy street.
+The new seeing-eye dog, following barking directions from the blind Pancho Villa, led them across a busy street.
 They walked straight into the path of a vehicle.
 Everyone survived, but Blind Jelly Roll broke his left arm.
 His hand was crushed under the tires.
 It seemed unlikely he would ever play the blues again.
 She would keep him on as the music director and spiritual advisor.
 She loved that old black man and his ill-tempered Chihuahua deeply.

 Sometimes, good luck strikes like lightning hitting the same ground.
 Johnny felt it.
 His C.O. asked him to help with the weekly base paper.
 This led him to work at the Pearl City News when off duty.
 He became the leading writer.
 Two sailors he knew were on staff, too.
 The pay was little, but he saved every cent until he had a decent stack of bills.
 He rented a lot in downtown.
 Then, he bought two used cars from an officer.
 They sat there for sale.
 The drugstore next door took names for those who inquired, and Johnny made appointments to sell.
 Two cars turned to three, then five, then ten.
 Two young Hawaiian boys washed them twice a week.
 Johnny sat beneath a small canopy that served as his office.
 He sold cars, saved money, bought more, and eventually acquired the lot and four more on that block.
 In a year, he owned a few small buildings and all remaining vacant lots—almost an entire city block in east downtown Honolulu.
 After his Navy discharge, he rented a room in a house owned by the old Korean man who owned the music store.
-He was taken aback when he met the man’s young granddaughter, who was the same age as him.
+He was taken aback when he met the man’s young granddaughter, who was his age.
 They both sported arrows in their backs, shot by the mythical fairy, Cupid.
 Returning to Los Angeles was now out of the question.

 In Remembance: Kids With Weapons Of Mass Destruction